Jojotheamazing/esp32-console/README.md

 - Upload sketch(maybe)

 ## 📳 Haptics
-- 2 Vibration motors with dynamic setup
+- 2 Vibration motors one in each side with dynamic setup

 ## 🔊 Audio
 - 2 Speakers for left/right